jacobxcoder/trades-lead-scraper/readme.md

 > [!IMPORTANT]
 > Currently in development.
 Not yet ready to use.

+> [!IMPORTANT]
+> This branch is a Puppeteer-based solution with JavaScript - to handle Google Maps.
+The full readme description is soon to be provided for it.

 This is a simple CLI application which uses Python (`requests`, `beautifulsoup4`, `pandas`) to scrape and process leads list, specifically for "trades" in the US.

 ## Why use this tool?